pablo-unzueta/dml-nmr/README.md

 ### XYZ to AEV files

 ## Re-Training Neural Nets
-Neural networks were trained using the methods detailed in XXX-XXXX.
-If you'd like to re-train the neural networks, the pandas dataframe files are hosted on figshare.
+Neural networks were trained using the methods detailed in the publication.
+If you'd like to re-train the neural networks, then follow these steps.
+1. Download the pandas dataframe files hosted on figshare
+2. Place these files in the `train/data/` directory
+3. Modify kfold_90_10.py training script
+4. Run using `python kfold_90_10.py > results.out`

+The new training weights are saved as `.h5` files.
+Move these files to the corresponding directory for your desired level of theory and basis set.

 # Citation
-Please cite XXX-XXXX if using this software
+Please cite if using this software:
+    XXX-XXXX